Toylerrr/rawg-to-steam/README.md

 ## Tips for Usage with GameVault 🎲

-- Set the `RAWG_API_URL` environment variable to `https://rawg2steam.phalco.de/api` to redirect the requests to the hosted instance.
+- Set GameVaults `RAWG_API_URL` environment variable to `https://rawg2steam.phalco.de/api` to redirect the requests to the hosted instance.
-- Set the `RAWG_API_CACHE_DAYS` environment variable to `36500`, so GameVault does not try to search for rawg ids of existing games on steam for the next 100 years.
+- Set GameVaults `RAWG_API_CACHE_DAYS` environment variable to `36500`, so GameVault does not try to search for rawg ids of existing games on steam for the next 100 years.

-## Limitations ❗

-- Maximum of 5 Search Results
-- No Pagination
-- No sorting, filters, or other advanced features
-- Too many requests could be rate-limited by Steam.
-- Developer and Publisher IDs are their hashed names, and not guaranteed to be unique, because Steam does not provide them.

 ## Credit 💡